 - Vitamin D – many people living in North America are deficient in Vitamin D. Low levels are associated with inflammation and hormone dysfunction.
 Studies have found that vitamin D is crucial for ovulation, implantation and reducing the risk of miscarriage 6,7,8.

-- No added sugars – refined sugars such as white or brown sugar as well as natural sugars such as maple syrup, honey, agave, coconut sugar should all be minimized.
+- Reduce added sugars – refined sugars such as white or brown sugar as well as natural sugars such as maple syrup, honey, agave, coconut sugar should all be minimized.
 These all affect our blood sugar and insulin in similar ways.
 Of course, it is best to choose a more natural option when necessary, but reduction is key.

-- No processed foods or refined carbohydrates – avoid anything that comes in a package or has a long list of ingredients.
+- Reduce processed foods or refined carbohydrates – avoid anything that comes in a package or has a long list of ingredients.
 Foods such as store bought breads, pasta, muffins, cookies, baked goods, white rice should all be minimized.
 Focus on carbohydrates from vegetables and fruit, sweet potato, quinoa, brown rice etc.

 - Vegetables – this should be at least half of your plate.
 Aim for lots of green leafy veggies.
+The more colors the better!

 - Fruit – try to focus on low glycemic fruit such as berries rather than sweeter fruit such as grapes or pineapple.
 Choose whole fruit over fruit juices as fibre in whole fruit helps to stabilize blood sugar.